mawaddahalawad/mawaddahalawad.github.io/README.md

 Hi there!
 I’m **Mawaddah Alawad**, a Computer Science graduate from Umm Al-Qura University with **First-Class Honors**.
 This website is my personal hub where I share my **projects, experiences, and passions** in the tech world.

 ## About Me
-I’m a **software developer** with a deep passion for **web development and user experience design**.
+I’m a **web developer** with a deep passion for **software engineering and artificial intelligence**.
 I love turning ideas into reality through **interactive, meaningful, and innovative** digital solutions.
 My expertise spans various programming languages, including **HTML, CSS, JavaScript, Python, and Java**, along with design tools like **Figma**.

 ## Explore My Work